Argentina is famous for many things, including wine, football, and beautiful landscapes that capture the imagination

 Things Argentina is Famous For

 Its unique geography and climate conditions helped shape the history and culture of Argentina.
 Evidence of this can be seen in their exceptional cuisine, specifically in their beef and wine industries which have become significant exports and economic stimulants.
 Let’s take a look at some of the things that Argentina is famous for.

 #1 Lionel Messi

 This iconic Argentinian Football player’s name is synonymous with the sport that’s become a ubiquitous aspect of Argentinian culture.

-Argentina is famous for a world-class football team with Lionel Messi widely regarded as one of the best players in the world.
+Argentina is famous for being a world-class football team with Lionel Messi widely regarded as one of the best players in the world.
 On September 23d, 2019 he received the FIFA best player award.
 In Messi’s hometown of Rosario, government officials forbid parents from naming their children Messi fearing it would confuse the local population.

 Argentinians take great pride in their national sport.
 At 13 years old Lionel moved to Spain with his parents after the FC Barcelona team offered to pay for all his future medical costs.